Tori Shogi Tori Shogi

 • Falcons are key pieces for making an easy checkmate.
 One great way to use them is to not drop them to immediately check the phoenix (where it can simply run away), but to drop it next to a spot where it can check the phoenix the next turn.
 Doing so will result in promotion to an Eagle, which is a much more powerful chaser.
 What can make this even more effective is when you drop it so that the falcon also threatens another piece.
 So even if the opponent blocks the simultaneous promotion and check, you can still grab another piece and promote.

 • Pheasants and Quails have backwards diagonal attacks too, remember that!
 They are most essential for ridding the phoenix of its defenders.
 Most importantly, remember the quail has an unlimited diagonal and can even be used to protect your own phoenix as you make your attack.
-Remember that as you go all in an attack, many pieces will exchange.
+Remember that as you go all in an attack, many pieces will be exchanged.
 If you fail to deliver checkmate, the opponent can use these new pieces against you.
 That's where the quails can be very useful.

 • Do not forget that it is illegal to checkmate with a dropped Swallow.
 It is okay to check with a dropped swallow, leading to a checkmate by another piece the next turn though!